awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

   1. Choose the **Bucket Policy** button\.

-  1. Paste the example policy statement below, making sure to substitute your bucket name in the Resource property value\.
+  1. Paste the example policy statement below\.
+Make sure to substitute your bucket name in the Resource property value\.

   1. Choose the **Save** button\.